2020s in fashion: E-Kid and Alternative Fashion

-Hip hop and Opium
+Hip-hop and Opium

 British rapper Stormzy wearing all-black outfit in 2022.

 Clothing items used to express beliefs during a Black Lives Matter protest.

 Hip-hop clothing is an umbrella term for a variety of styles influenced by hip-hop and trap music.
 Throughout the 2020s, streetwear fashion was a continued presence in mainstream culture, incorporating elements from designer fashion, athleisure, and vintage clothing.
 It drew inspiration from 2000s fashion, blending casual, functional pieces with luxury and expressive details.
 The style often featured comfortable items like hoodies, sweatpants, and graphic tees, with high-end collaborations and distinct textures and silhouettes.

 For Black American and Black British youth, hip hop fashion became more politicized.
-This was due to the influence of social justice rappers including Stormzy, No Name, the Black Lives Matter movement, and a resurgence of interest in past civil rights organizations such as the Black Panther Party.
+This was due to the influence of social justice rappers such as Stormzy and No Name, the Black Lives Matter movement, and a resurgence of interest in past civil rights organizations such as the Black Panther Party.
 Slogan T-shirts inspired by punk fashion, black leather jackets or trench coats, hoodies, black sweatpants, face-concealing black bandanas, dark glasses, marijuana motifs, skull masks, morale patches, paramilitary tactical vests, and camouflage patterns were popular.
 Black American activists in the American south sometimes wore blue union army kepis at the demolition of Confederate statues to taunt lost cause revisionists and white supremacists.

 The Opium aesthetic emerged as a subculture within the Rage music scene, heavily influenced by artists such as Playboi Carti, Ken Carson, and Destroy Lonely, who were associated with the Opium record label.
 This style combined high fashion with monochromatic clothing and hip-hop fashion, drawing inspiration from avant-garde designers like Rick Owens, Raf Simons and Jerry Lorenzo and other similarly unconventional fashion labels.
-The aesthetic was characterized by luxury items, including oversized leather jackets, pants, black and silver jewellery, and garments with unconventional silhouettes that emphasized bold silhouettes.
+The aesthetic was characterized by luxury items, including oversized leather jackets, pants, black and silver jewelry, and garments with unconventional silhouettes that emphasized bold silhouettes.
 BDSM-inspired details, such as chains and harnesses, were frequently incorporated into outfits, creating a striking visual style that contrasted with more mainstream fashion trends.